maxmkw/expra/README.md

 # Expra
-Description of Coding during the psychological experimental internship

 Our group developed a VR experiment in Unity in which participants walked through a city and navigated using a map.
 The participants were supposed to find a target goal.
 Our team collected data so that we could make assumptions about how people navigate through cities.